Hiva Oa: Infrastructure

 The settlements are only partially connected by paved roads.
 As the existing ones are also steep and winding, the preferred means of transport between the villages is still by boat.
 The west and the mountainous interior of the island are largely undeveloped.

 The airfield, with a 1,250 m paved runway (ICAO code: NTMN, IATA code: HIX), is located on the Tepuna plateau, northeast of Atuona, and is connected to the village by a winding road.

-Atuona has a fairly modern infrastructure, with a hospital, a medical and dental office, a post office (with satellite phone), a bank (with ATM), a national Gendarmerie station, a courthouse, schools with preschool (école maternelle et primaire) and a high school (Collège Sainte Anne), as well as a Catholic and a Protestant church.
+Atuona has a fairly modern infrastructure, with a hospital, a medical and dental office, a post office (with satellite phone), a bank (with ATM), a national Gendarmerie station, a courthouse, schools with preschool (école maternelle et primaire) and a high school (Collège Sainte Anne), as well as a Catholic church and a Protestant church.
 For tourist needs, there is a hotel and small private pensions, as well as restaurants and bars.

 Larger cruise ships can also enter Atuona Bay.
 However, they are usually anchored and passengers are disembarked.
 Regular supply ships to/from Tahiti dock at the harbor pier.